Showing posts with label dam. Show all posts

 a gallon of Sweet Strawberries

-After that, we walked around looking at what the vendors had to offer.
+After that, we looked at what the vendors had to offer.
 We listened to several bands.
-There were vendors selling clothing, food, household items, handmade items, etc. (Burger Boys, Funnel Cakes, Icee, burgers, Lemonade, Kettle Corn, etc.
+Vendors selling clothing, food, household items, handmade items, etc. (Burger Boys, Funnel Cakes, Icee, burgers, Lemonade, Kettle Corn, etc.

 Miss Piggy was walking around advertising Barbecue